The Terminal Mockup Problem: Why Those 3 Dots Ruin Your Design

 sailop check ./src

-Sailop's component rules detect terminal mockups through structural analysis:
+Sailop's component rules detect terminal mockups structurally, not by keyword:

 sailop check ./src/components/CodeDemo.tsx